ut-padas/rchol/matlab/README.md

 - **part**: partition used in parallel routine
 - **G**: lower triangular matrix

 This routine uses an existing permutation/partition.
+See `ex_reuse_partition.m` for an example.

 # SDD matrix
 For an SDD sparse matrix, we first create an extended SDDM matrix and then call `rchol`.
-See `ex_hyperbolic.m` for an example.
+See `ex_sdd.m` for an example.

 # Compilation instructions
 A makefile is available in the current directory, which employs *MEX* to compile our c++ files.
 Note that the gcc version currently supported with MEX is '6.3.x' as of September 2020.